utshomax/postman-docs/src/pages/docs/administration/team-merge.md

 You can choose either [centralized](#choosing-centralized-migration) or [distributed](#choosing-distributed-migration) migration to export your team data.

-> As a precautionary measure prior to migrating data, Admins and team members are strongly encouraged to perform a [JSON data dump backup through a bulk export](/docs/getting-started/importing-and-exporting-data/#exporting-data-dumps).
+> As a precautionary measure prior to migrating data, Admins and users on the team are strongly encouraged to perform a [JSON data dump backup through a bulk export](/docs/getting-started/importing-and-exporting-data/#exporting-data-dumps).

 ### Choosing centralized migration